When I first told my Swedish boyfriend I was adopted, he looked at me with surprise and said,

 It was the last thing I expected to hear.
 But then I learned why.

 In Sweden--where I currently live with my three children--tremendous support is given to mothers and extended families in general, regardless of their age, social or marital status.
 It means that very few adoptions occur inside the country, because most babies stay with their mothers, or at the very least their extended family if the mother/parents are in difficulty.
 Other families in the community are recruited to lend a hand with guardianship once or twice a week.
 There are not many adoptions and if there are, they come from developing countries.
 Countries who have babies of far more colour than their pale-skinned adoptive parents.

 However in other developed countries, adoption has taken on a different face.
 In England where I was born, a strong sense of shame, sex-negativity, strict protestant ethos and negative politeness culture has generated a paradigm where children are less worthy for having been born on the ‘wrong side of the sheets’.
 International adoption in the U.K. is less prevalent than in Sweden, in part because there can be no ‘passing privilege’ between adoptive parents and their children, and thus no avoidance of the stigma associated with infertility.
 Yes, England is still that monolithic in its attitudes (Ireland, so I hear from those I've interviewed, is even worse).

-In any case, adoptees are objects to be saved; to be handed over to parents (adoptive mothers) who much of the time, are not adopting because it is their first choice, but because they cannot have the biological children they so desire.
+Yet in most cases, adoptees are objects to be saved; to be handed over to parents--usually adoptive mothers--who much of the time, are not adopting because it is their first choice, but because they cannot have the biological children they so desire.

 My own observations of this type of objectification are supported by growing body of anecdotal evidence suggest that a larger than proportional percentage of mothers who adopt, adopt to satisfy their own needs of narcissism.
 And yet even where the adoptive mother is not a narcissist, some impacts similar to those from maternal narcissism may also occur in adoptive scenarios.
 Why?